webdevelopers-eu/javascript-dna/README.md

 * `NAMESPACE`:`String` Optional.
 Default: `false`.
 Name of the namespace to evaluate the script.
 Currently supported values: "`window`" or `false`.
  * `false` (default) boolean causes the script evaluation in its own context.
  * "`window`" string causes evaluation in `window` object context
+ * `STRING` *Experimental* - any name identifying a shared context.
+Scripts having the same namespace name will have `this` set to the same private Object.

 Note: At least one `id` or `proto` super-identifier must be specified in the single Configuration Object.